-Personal Communication Devices (PCD) and personal electronic devices including, but not limited to, cell phones, camera, recorder, CD players, iPods, MP3 players, netbooks, laptop or notebook computers or iPads may be stored in backpacks, purses, or personal carryalls.
+A "personal communication device" (PCD) such as a cell phone, is a device that emits an audible signal, vibrates, displays a message or otherwise summons or delivers a communication to the possessor.
+A personal electronic device is a device that can be used as a camera, a recorder, a player, or any such item that electronically transmits or receives a signal, image, sound file, data file or message.
+PCDs and personal electronic devices including but not limited to CD players, iPods, MP3 players, netbooks, laptop or notebook computers or iPads may be stored in backpacks, purses, or personal carryalls.
 However, the use of the devices during class-time is forbidden unless approved for an academic activity by the principal or the principal's designee.
 This is not intended to discourage the use of these devices for instructional purposes, but to establish parameters and appropriate oversight for their use.
 Improper use or storage of PCDs and electronic devices may result in confiscation of the device until it can be released directly to a student's parents and/or guardians.
 A student in violation of this policy is subject to related disciplinary action.

-Students may possess PCDs while on school property.
+Use by Students in Grades 9-12 Students may possess PCDs while on school property.
 The devices may be used before and after school, during lunch periods and during class change times.
 At all other times the PCD must be in the silent mode.
 The principal or the principal's designee may grant a student permission to use a PCD during class time for a specific academic purpose or at other times for other purposes that the principal deems appropriate.